 hammer to the right side of the idol (though it is here reversed back

-The English version of the worship of the Storjunkar idol has some background scenery cut away to avoid having to rotate the image 90 degrees in order to fit onto the page as the original.
+The English version of the worship of the Storjunkar idol has some background scenery cut away to avoid having to rotate the image 90 degrees in order to fit onto the page as in the Latin original.
+The changes from Rheen’s source drawing is more profound here than in any of the other drawings.

 Chapter XI contains pictures of several drums, some lost and some still surviving.
 Comparison with the surviving drums give a favourable verdict on the accuracy of the drawings, but unfortunately the pictures of the lost drums seem to be made on the basis of inaccurate drawings, and not of original drums.